weaveworks-guides/weave-net-legacy/site/cloud/part-3-monitor-prometheus-monitoring.md

 This is Part 3 of 4 of the [Weave Cloud guides series][index].

-Microservices environments by nature are dynamic and in a state of constant change especially if they are running inside containers.
-They may be spread across multiple clouds or span both a data center and a cloud, which can make monitoring a challenge.
-Because containerized apps tend to be in a state of constant flow with containers going down and spinning back up again, traditional monitoring systems which are typically server-focused, don’t work well in dynamic systems.
+Containerized applications are by nature dynamic and in a state of constant change.
+One of the advantages of using containers is the fact that they will ‘self-heal’, and when a container goes down, it automatically spins back up.
+But when it does so, it may not appear on the same virtual machine.
+To further complicate matters, applications can be spread across multiple cloud provides or they can span both data centers and cloud providers (hybrid clouds).
+Because of these factors, traditional server-focused monitoring systems, don’t work well with containerized applications.

 Weave Cortex is an extension of the open source project Prometheus and once deployed to your cluster, it listens for changes in a single Kubernetes cluster or even across a Kubernetes federation.

 When the Weave Cortex agent is deployed to a Kubernetes production environment, metrics are automatically pushed to Weave Cloud, where they can be viewed and queried from within the Microservices Dashboard.

-You will use the sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then monitor metrics from within Weave Cloud.
+You will use the sample app, 'The Sock Shop', deploy it to three virtual machines running Docker and Kubernetes and then monitor metrics from within Weave Cloud.

-This tutorial takes approximately 15 minutes to complete.
+This tutorial takes approximately 25 minutes to complete.

 [[ open_div \`style='width:50%; padding: 10px; float:left; font-weight: 700;'\` ]]